RobertoPrevato/K8sStudies/docs/index.md

 [**Kubernetes**](https://kubernetes.io/), including various configurations, deployments, and other related topics.

-These notes are primarily for **personal reference** and follow my learning flow, but they may also be helpful for sharing knowledge with others.
+These notes are for personal reference and follow my learning process, but they are also meant to share knowledge with others.

 /// admonition | Opinions are my own.
     type: warning

-The opinions expressed in these notes are my own and do **not** represent the views of my employer.
+The opinions expressed in these notes are **my own**.

 ///